Our Ultimate Guide to the Best African Safari

 In Tanzania, Singita Sasakwa is the epitome of luxury.
 Made up of ten opulent cottages, the safari lodge is set in the country’s largest private reserve, Singita Grumeti.
 Come the months of June and July you can enjoy wonderful sightings of the wildebeest and zebra migration as it makes its way north through the reserve.

-4. Mombo Camp
+4. Wilderness Mombo Camp

-Tipping the indulgence scale, Mombo Camp in Botswana features plush tents, each equipped with a private plunge-pool.
+Tipping the indulgence scale, Wilderness Mombo Camp in Botswana features plush tents, each equipped with a private plunge-pool.
 All of them are set right in the middle of the world-renowned Okavango Delta, home to some of the rarest species in Africa.
 In addition to traditional game drives, guests can experience cultural immersion in a ‘boma evening’ of local folk song and dance.

-5. DumaTau and Little DumaTau
+5. Wilderness DumaTau and Little DumaTau

-Sitting right in the middle of Botswana’s elephant-filled Linyanti Reserve, DumaTau and Little DumaTau offer easy access to the Linyanti floodplain as well as the Savuti Channel.
+Sitting right in the middle of Botswana’s elephant-filled Linyanti Reserve, Wilderness DumaTau and Little DumaTau offer easy access to the Linyanti floodplain as well as the Savuti Channel.
 This means, countless opportunities to spot the iconic Kalahari elephants.
 The marshes and forests are also home to roan and sable antelopes, hippos, crocodiles and wild dogs, to name just a few.
 Predator action is also good year round.
 And all of this is complemented by culinary journeys that offer some of the best farm-to-kitchen cuisine, showcasing the area’s top local purveyors.

 Duma Tau aerial view over river and lagoons

-6. Hoanib Desert Camp
+6. Wilderness Hoanib Desert Camp

 With landscapes that make you feel like you’ve left planet Earth, it’s no surprise that Namibia is home to some of the finest safari lodges in Africa.
-But Hoanib Desert Camp stands out from the rest.
+But Wilderness Hoanib Desert Camp stands out from the rest.
 Get whisked off by a light aircraft and find yourself in this utterly isolated luxury lodge on the Skeleton Coast.
 Just seven twin-bedded suites and one family unit hide in plain sight.

-7. Bisate Lodge
+7. Wilderness Bisate Lodge

-Resembling giant bird nests, Bisate Lodge surely draws attention in Rwanda.
+Resembling giant bird nests, Wilderness Bisate Lodge surely draws attention in Rwanda.
 The architecturally inventive safari lodge, guarded by Volcanoes National Park, sleeps 12 in a collection of six opulent en-suite Forest Villas.
 Undoubtedly, the focal point at this property is the fact that mountain gorillas roam its surroundings.